SaltaIT/eyp-tomcat/README.md

 * rename variables with uppercase letters
 * remove disable_variable_is_lowercase from Rakefile (once variables with uppercase letters are removed)
-* optionally: thread dump before killing it
+* optionally: thread dump before killing it (kill -3)

 ### Contributing